Verification model

 Independent verification

-Every proof returned by Sigill.ai is independently verifiable against the upstream authority that signed it — the TSA for timestamps, the CA chain for seals.
-The third-party tools we cross-check against, and that any recipient of a Sigill.ai proof can use, include:
+Every proof returned by sigill.ai is independently verifiable.
+Timestamps are verified against the TSA that signed the token; electronic seals are verified against the sealing certificate and its issuing CA chain.
+The third-party tools we cross-check against, and that any recipient of a sigill.ai proof can use, include:

 - RFC 3161 timestamps —